Know Your Environment. Protect Your Health.

 Click here to see the nationwide test results for manganese.

-What are the toxic effects of manganese?
+What are the toxic effects of manganese in drinking water?

 The primary targets of manganese are the brain and nervous system.
 Manganese poisoning has been observed in workers who inhale it in industrial settings over long periods of time.
 These workers report lethargy and weakness, and they can develop Parkinson’s-disease-like symptoms.